sap-linuxlab/community.sap_launchpad/docs/FAQ.md

 - Unauthorized, the SAP User ID is part of an SAP Universal ID and must use the password of the SAP Universal ID
   - In addition, if a SAP Universal ID is used then the recommendation is to check and reset the SAP User ID ‘Account Password’ in the [SAP Universal ID Account Manager](https://account.sap.com/manage/accounts), which will help to avoid any potential conflicts.

-This is documented under [Ansible Collection for SAP Launchpad - Requirements, Dependencies and Testing](https://github.com/sap-linuxlab/community.sap_launchpad#requirements-dependencies-and-testing)
+This is documented under [Execution - Credentials](https://github.com/sap-linuxlab/community.sap_launchpad#requirements-dependencies-and-testing).

 ### <samp>'SAP SSO authentication failed - 404 Client Error: Not Found for url: `https://origin.softwaredownloads.sap.com/tokengen/?file=___`'</samp>